What Happens to Your Mortgage if Your Home Insurance Is Canceled?

 Perform Regular Maintenance

-Keep your home in good condition by performing regular maintenance and addressing any safety hazards promptly.
+Keep your home in good condition by performing regular maintenance and addressing safety hazards promptly.
 This reduces the risk of claims that could lead to cancellation.

 3. 3